 - Keep your foot off the gas pedal and do not overcorrect your steering if you begin to slide on black ice.

 If you have been injured in an accident caused by another driver’s negligence, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
-At Edwards Law Firm, our experienced car accident attorneys will pursue your claim with professionalism and dedication to maximize your compensation.
+At Edwards Law Firm, our experienced auto accident attorneys in Tulsa will pursue your claim with professionalism and dedication to maximize your compensation.
 We work on a contingency fee basis and will provide you with a free, no obligation consultation to review your claim and determine if you have a case.
 Schedule your free consultation today.